bcf30/letterboxd.py/README.md

-analyze your ratings.csv on letterboxd! median, mean, mode, standard deviations of your ratings as well as bias by day of the week you watched the movie on.
+Analyze your ratings.csv on Letterboxd displaying median, mean, mode, standard deviations of your ratings as well as bias by day of the week you watched the movie on.